-Diesel engine cleaners are still a mainstay of the car care routine of diesel owners despite diesel cars being in decline across the UK, but they still remain a solid choice if you’re regularly doing long journeys.
+Diesel engine cleaners are still a mainstay of the car care routine of diesel owners despite diesel cars being in decline across the UK.
 Not much can come close to diesel in terms of motorway fuel efficiency, and there are still plenty of diesel vehicles available, both new and used.

 The best diesel engine cleaner